EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 My mother told me what reproductive sex was.
-Neither she, nor I, nor anyone else I knew identified sexual energy as something that happened, or acknowledged that anyone felt it.
+Neither she, nor I, nor anyone else I knew acknowledged sexual energy as something that happened, or that anyone felt.

-As I got older and the energy got stronger, I couldn’t make it go away, and I had no idea if it was normal or what it meant.
+As I got older, all I knew was I was feeling these increasingly strong sexual feelings.
+I couldn’t make them go away, and I had no idea if they were normal or what they meant.

-Because I thought sex was secretive and adult, when I felt sexual feelings I’d get embarrassed and feel guilty.
+Because I thought sex was secretive and adult, when I felt the energy I’d get embarrassed and feel guilty.
 I was sure my parents, or whoever I was with, could tell what was going on with me, and I was sure they thought it was bad.

 ·If we’re not talking about sexual energy, what does it matter?

-If it's not talked about, integrated, or understood, we walk through life unaware and vulnerable to its chaotic aspects.
+If it's not talked about, integrated, or understood, we walk through life unaware, which means we're more vulnerable to its chaotic aspects.

 When I was sixteen I was staying at a friend of a friend’s house for a night.
 I kind of knew him, but not really.
 He was much older and I wasn’t that comfortable around him.